priyankabandekar31/priyankabandekar31/README.md

 **priyankabandekar31/priyankabandekar31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 A software professional seeking MS in Information Systems from Northeastern University, Boston.
-My courses so far include Data Science, Advanced UX, Software Engineering, Data Warehousing and Business Intelligence, Database Management and Design.
+My courses so far include **Data Science**, **Advanced UX**, **Software Engineering**, **Data Warehousing** and **Business Intelligence, Database Management and Design**.
 I am keen on working for positions that incorporate data engineering, data analytics and programming advancement

 I have 18 months of work experience at Accenture, a well known MNC, as a Software Engineer which allowed me to work in the field of data.
 This gave me a chance to work with prestigious technologists in the business.
 I am confident that given an opportunity, I will be able to make sense out of any raw data to drive impactful business decisions.